ECU TEACHER EDUCATION

-Students who are considering teacher education as a career must make application into the Teacher Education Program.
+ECU students who are considering Teacher Education as a career must make application into the Teacher Education Program.
 Applications for admission will be completed while enrolled in EDUC 2012.

 A student must meet the following criteria to be admitted to the Teacher Education Program:

 - Submit a completed "Admission for Teacher Education Application" form.